x37v/synth_panels/README.txt

 mounting holes: 0.1875 diameter
 	1 inch from side
 	0.1875 from bottom
+	6 & 19/32 inch vertically from center to center

 rail holes: 0.125 diameter
 	2.375 inch from side
 	0.625 inch from top
+	5 & 11/16 inch vertically from center to center

 inkscape: select by color
 	ctl-f [find]